AdrianBaugh/ClimbingGymCompanionService/Design_Document.md

 This initial iteration will provide the minimum lovable product (MLP) including creating, retrieving, and updating a climb, as well as updating and retrieving the current routes in the gym.

-We will use API Gateway and Lambda to create ==XXX== endpoints (`GetClimb`, `CreateClimb`, `UpdateClimb`, `DeleteClimb`, ` DeleteRoute`,  `UpdateRoute`, and `GetRoute`) that will handle the creation, update, and retrieval of climbs and routes to satisfy our requirements.
+We will use API Gateway and Lambda to create 7 endpoints (`GetClimb`, `CreateClimb`, `UpdateClimb`, `DeleteClimb`, ` DeleteRoute`,  `UpdateRoute`, and `GetRoute`) that will handle the creation, update, and retrieval of climbs and routes to satisfy our requirements.

 We will store climb and route data in different DynamoDB tables.

-==ClimbingGymCompanionService== will also provide a web interface for users to manage their climbs.
+ClimbingGymCompanionService will also provide a web interface for users to manage their climbs.
 A main page providing a list view of all the available routes where they can click on a route for details or link off to pages to log/update metadata for a new climb or update a route.

 PlantUML Class Diagram:
 [PlantUML Source Code](Diagram-UML-CD.puml)